Jeroen-VdB/apiops/APIM-resources.md

 1. In the Azure portal, link your Application Insights resource to your APIM instance.
 A logger with your Application Insights resource name will get created.
 2. Run the extractor.
 You will get the folder structure ``artifacts/loggers/your-appinsights-resource-name/``.
 3. Rename the logger folder name from ``your-appinsights-resource-name`` to a name that can be consistent across environments.
 For instance, set the name to ``appinsights`` instead of ``appinsights-dev``.
 4. **Optional:** APIM autogenerates a named value for your application insights instrumentation key.
-It's usually called ``Logger-Credentials-...``.
-Rename the extracted named value folder to something human-friendly; for instance, from ``artifacts/named values/Logger-Credentials-.../`` to ``artifacts/named values/application-insights-instrumentation-key/``.
+It usually has a random name with display name ``Logger-Credentials-...``.
+Rename the extracted named value folder to something human-friendly; for instance, from ``artifacts/named values/63329342013.../`` to ``artifacts/named values/application-insights-instrumentation-key/``.
 5. The extracted JSON in ``artifacts/loggers/logger-name/loggerInformation.json`` specifies a resource ID that points to the Application Insights resource.
 Override it in your configuration YAML as needed:
 ```yaml
 loggers: